-This document includes all formally published publications, a subject index, ordering instructions and an order form.
-This version contains hyperlinks to the full text downloadable digital documents as they become available.
+This PDF includes a list of all formally published publications, a subject index, ordering instructions, and an order form.
+This version contains hyperlinks (in blue text) to the full-text downloadable documents as they become available.
 A majority of these documents are in high-quality searchable PDF format.
-The hyperlinks in the PDF edition are in blue text with a small icon (looks like a computer screen) next to the publication's name.

 To view the PDF files, you may need to obtain a copy of Adobe Acrobat Reader.
-For a hard copy, please contact the library.
+For a hard copy of a publication, please contact the library.

 This page provides access to unpublished data and research on Florida's aquifer systems, geomorphology and land-based geophysics applications.